Facts About Catfish

 Want to know more about catfish?
 Here are a few additional fun facts:

 - A catfish has about 100,000 taste buds, and their bodies are covered with them to help detect chemicals present in the water and also to respond to touch.

 - Some ancient cultures used to keep catfish in their latrine ponds as a natural way of getting rid of waste.

-- Some species of catfish are able to breathe through their skin, which is why most species of catfish are lacking scales and have smooth, mucus covered skin.
+- Some species of catfish can breathe through their skin, which is why most species of catfish lack scales and have smooth, mucus-covered skin.

 - Catfish are one of a few fish that have an organ called the Weberian apparatus that they use to communicate with each other underwater.
 The Weberian apparatus also helps improve its hearing ability.
 Catfish make additional sounds by rubbing parts of their bodies together underwater.

 Make the day special with our collection of discounted products.

 LIGE 2023 New Smart Watch Men Full Touch Screen Sport Fitness Watch IP67 Waterproof Bluetooth For Android ios smartwatch Men+box – AliExpress – Color : Black – Ships From : SPAIN฿4,935.86 buy product